raphlinus/raphlinus.github.io/_posts/2020-05-17-sort-middle.md

 If you look at the code, you'll see a bunch of concern about `right_edge`, which is in service of the backdrop calculation, which we'll cover in more detail below.

-The binning stage is generally quite similar to cudaraster.
-Only a small number (16) of workgroups are launched, just enough to keep all the threads in the GPU busy.
-Each workgroup work-steals a partition of elements in the input, and puts its binning output into a per-workgroup, per-bin queue.
-These queues don't interfere with each other, so no synchronization is needed.
-Also, since the partitions are taken in order, within a queue the elements are in sorted order.
+The binning stage is generally similar to cudaraster, though I did refine it.
+Where cudaraster launches a fixed number of workgroups (designed to match the number of Streaming Multiprocessors in the hardware) and outputs a linked list of segments, one per workgroup and partition, I found that this created a significant overhead in the subsequent merge step.
+Thus, my design outputs a contiguous segment per *bin* and partition, which allows for more parallel reading in the merge step, though it has a small overhead of potentially outputting empty segments (I suspect this is the reason Laine and Karras did not pursue the approach).
+In both cases, the workgroups do not need to synchronize with each other, and the elements *within* an output segment are kept sorted, which reduces the burden in the subsequent merge step.

 The binning stage is also quite fast, not contributing significantly to the total render time.

+Why such large bins, or, in other words, so few of them?
+If binning is so fast, it might be appealing to bin all the way down to individual tiles.
+But the design calls for one bin per thread, so that would exceed the size of a workgroup (workgroup size is generally bounded around 1024 threads, and very large workgroups can have other performance issues).
+Of course, it may well still be possible to improve performance by tuning such factors; in general I used round numbers.

 ## Coarse rasterization

 This pipeline stage was by far the most challenging to implement, both because of the grueling performance requirements and because of how much logic it needed to incorporate.

 The core of the coarse rasterizer is very similar to cudaraster.
-Internally it works in processes, each cycle consuming 256 elements from the bin until all elements in the bin have been processed.
+Internally it works in stages, each cycle consuming 256 elements from the bin until all elements in the bin have been processed.

 * The first stage merges the bin outputs, restoring the elements to sorted order.
 This stage repeatedly reads chunks generated in the binning stage until 256 elements are read (or the end of the input is reached).